webdiscus/pug-plugin/README.md

 **2021**\
 The history of the creation of the `pug-plugin` began back in October 2021.
-Then, at the end of 2021, I created the [@webdiscus/pug-loader][pug-loader] that had all the features of the original [pug-loader](https://github.com/pugjs/pug-loader).
+In late 2021 I implemented the [@webdiscus/pug-loader][pug-loader] as а replacement for [pug-loader](https://github.com/pugjs/pug-loader) because `pug-loader` was outdated and had many issues.

 **2022**\
+Until 2022 `html-webpack-plugin` had no alternative.
-Using, then without an alternative, `html-webpack-plugin` caused me pain and suffering to configure webpack for rendering Pug templates containing various assets.
+Using `html-webpack-plugin` caused me pain and suffering to configure webpack for rendering Pug templates containing various assets.
-At the beginning of 2022, I started creating the `pug-plugin` as a complete replacement for the `html-webpack-plugin` and many other _"crutches"_.
+In early 2022, I started developing the `pug-plugin` as a complete replacement for `html-webpack-plugin` and many other _"crutches"_.
-During of the year, the `pug-plugin` has gained a lot of useful features and was able to replace the `html-webpack-plugin`, `mini-css-extract-plugin` and many other [plugins and loaders](https://github.com/webdiscus/html-bundler-webpack-plugin?tab=readme-ov-file#list-of-plugins).
+During the year, the `pug-plugin` has gained a lot of useful features and was able to replace the `html-webpack-plugin`, `mini-css-extract-plugin` and many other [plugins and loaders](https://github.com/webdiscus/html-bundler-webpack-plugin?tab=readme-ov-file#list-of-plugins).

 **2023**\
-Based on the `pug-plugin` code, I decided to create a universal [html-bundler-webpack-plugin][html-bundler-webpack-plugin] that would support all the most popular template engines, such as [Eta](https://eta.js.org), [EJS](https://ejs.co), [Handlebars](https://handlebarsjs.com), [Nunjucks](https://mozilla.github.io/nunjucks/), [Pug](https://pugjs.org/), [TwigJS](https://github.com/twigjs/twig.js), and would be [extendable](https://github.com/webdiscus/html-bundler-webpack-plugin#custom-templating-engine) for other template engines, e.g., [LiquidJS](https://github.com/webdiscus/html-bundler-webpack-plugin#using-the-liquidjs).
+Based on the `pug-plugin` code I decided to develop a universal [html-bundler-webpack-plugin][html-bundler-webpack-plugin] that would support all the most popular template engines, such as [Eta](https://eta.js.org), [EJS](https://ejs.co), [Handlebars](https://handlebarsjs.com), [Nunjucks](https://mozilla.github.io/nunjucks/), [Pug](https://pugjs.org/), [TwigJS](https://github.com/twigjs/twig.js), and would be [extendable](https://github.com/webdiscus/html-bundler-webpack-plugin#custom-templating-engine) for other template engines, e.g., [LiquidJS](https://github.com/webdiscus/html-bundler-webpack-plugin#using-the-liquidjs).
-During 2023, this plugin has gained even more [useful features](https://github.com/webdiscus/html-bundler-webpack-plugin#features) and absorbed all the functionality of the `pug-plugin` and the `@webdiscus/pug-loader`.
+During the year, this plugin has gained even more [useful features](https://github.com/webdiscus/html-bundler-webpack-plugin#features) and absorbed all the functionality of the `pug-plugin` and the `@webdiscus/pug-loader`.

 **2024**\
-At the beginning of 2024, the `pug-plugin` completely switched to the universal code `html-bundler-webpack-plugin`.
+In early 2024, the `pug-plugin` completely switched to the universal code of `html-bundler-webpack-plugin`.
-Starting from version `5.0`, the `pug-plugin` is the `html-bundler-webpack-plugin` [pre-configured for Pug](https://github.com/webdiscus/html-bundler-webpack-plugin#using-template-pug) templates with the pre-installed `pug` package.
+Starting from version `5.0`, the `pug-plugin` is the `html-bundler-webpack-plugin` unter the hood, [pre-configured for Pug templates](https://github.com/webdiscus/html-bundler-webpack-plugin#using-template-pug) with the pre-installed `pug` package.

 The config of `pug-plugin >= v5.0`: